Prostate Cancer

 What causes prostate cancer?

 Healthcare providers don’t know exactly what causes prostate cancer, but they do know that certain things may increase your risk for developing prostate cancer.
+These include:

 - Obesity: Obese men who are diagnosed with prostate cancer are more likely to have an advanced or aggressive cancer.